 The main task of the joint technical committee is to prepare International Standards.
 Draft International Standards adopted by the joint technical committee are circulated to national bodies for voting.
 Publication as an International Standard requires approval by at least 75 % of the national bodies casting a vote.

-In exceptional circumstances, when the joint technical committee has collected data of a different kind from that which is normally published as an International Standard (“state of the art”, for example), it may decide to publish a Technical Report.
-A Technical Report is entirely informative in nature and shall be subject to review every five years in the same manner as an International Standard.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

 ISO/IEC WD 24772-11 was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.